Azure/mec-app-solution-accelerator/docs/K8S_AKS_DEPLOYMENT.md

-# Deploy the application to AKS in Azure cloud
+# Deploy the application to AKS in Azure cloud or Azure Public MEC (Azure Edge Zone)

 This example application named *"MEC Application Solution Accelerator"* can also be deployed into the cloud and Public MEC datacenters (Azure Edge Zones) in addition to local/on-premises servers in a Private MEC.